RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 arguments is significant for a specific implementation.

-The names of the functions are used throughout this standard; the names used for the arguments are used only in this clause and nnn.
+The names of the functions are used throughout this standard; the names used for the arguments are used only in this clause and <!--TODO-->nnn.

 The name of a function refers to its usage.
 A function whose name starts with